Cloud Cost Optimization: A Practical FinOps Guide (2025)

 What are the fastest cost optimization wins?

-Are reserved instances or savings plans always worth it?
+Are commitments always worth it?

-Why does Kubernetes get so expensive?
+Why does Kubernetes get expensive?

 How do I prevent surprise bills?